Dylan Keogh

 Dylan Keogh is a fictional character from the BBC medical drama Casualty, played by William Beck.
 He first appeared in the twenty-fifth series episode "Only Human", broadcast on 12 March 2011.
 The character was introduced as a replacement for fellow emergency medicine doctor Ruth Winters (Georgia Taylor).
 Beck had briefly attended medical school before becoming an actor, and he felt the role was right for him.
 Dylan is a Consultant in emergency medicine and a member of Holby City Hospital's emergency department staff.
+Since the departure of Charlie Fairhead in 2024, Dylan has been the longest-serving character on the show.

-Dylan is portrayed as being abrupt, sarcastic, rude and uncaring, which has led some viewers to speculate that Dylan has Asperger syndrome.
 Upon joining the cast, Beck was told by the producers that Dylan should not smile.
-Beck felt that he understood where Dylan is coming from.
+Beck felt that he understood where Dylan was coming from.
 Dylan enjoys his work and likes to take on the more unusual cases and medical mysteries.
-He lives alone on a house boat with his dog Dervla.
+He lives alone on a houseboat with his dog, Dervla, until her death.
 During his time in the ED, Dylan has developed strong friendships with Zoe Hanna (Sunetra Sarker) and Lofty Chiltern (Lee Mead).

 Dylan's estranged wife Sam Nicholls (Charlotte Salt) was introduced to the ED in late 2011.
-They have a troubled relationship, which deteriorates further once Sam files for divorce and it begins to affect their work.
+They have a troubled relationship, which deteriorates further once Sam files for divorce and it began to affect their work.
 Dylan has hope that they might reconcile, until he learns Sam is dating Tom Kent (Oliver Coleman).
-The character departed the show in late 2012, after he struggles to be around Sam, whom he still loves.
-Two years later, in 2014, Beck reprised the role and admitted that he was relishing the chance to play Dylan again.
-Dylan briefly takes up the position of acting clinical lead and tries to improve standards in the ED, but he is challenged by the job's demands.
+The character departed the show in late 2012, after he struggled to be around Sam, whom he still loved.
+Two years later, in 2014, Beck reprised the role and expressed his excitement about playing Dylan again.
+Dylan briefly takes up the position of acting clinical lead, and tries to improve standards in the ED, but he was challenged by the job's demands.

-In August 2015, producers introduced Dylan's estranged father Brian (Matthew Marsh), which led to further exploration of his background.
-Dylan has a poor relationship with Brian and his mental health suffers when they clash.
+In August 2015, producers introduced Dylan's estranged father, Brian (Matthew Marsh), which leading to further exploration of his background.
+Dylan has a poor relationship with Brian and his mental health suffered when they clashed.
 He is later diagnosed with obsessive–compulsive disorder.
 The show's story producer wanted to challenge the character with the condition and show how it affected him personally.
-Later storylines have seen the character accused of sexual harassment, bringing a refugee into the country illegally, and developing alcoholism.
+Later storylines have seen the character accused of sexual harassment, smuggling a refugee into the country, and struggling with alcoholism.